daniellesloan/studyGroup/Reprothon2021/Misc_resources/Tutorial_Reprothon2021.md

 In this example, the code provided in the answer was missing the function to load the package used.
 Add the code required to load the appropriate package with functions `require()` or `library()`.

 In other cases you might have to install new packages before you can reproduce the example.
+Sometimes the code generating the example will only be provided in the question and not the answer provided, you should then copy the code that generates the data from the question.
+Check if your own solution reproduces the output of the solution on Stack Overflow.

 <br>